Sennheiser Encourages Microphone Owners to Petition to the FCC in Light of Impending UHF Spectrum Auction

 For more information, please visit http://sennheiser.com/spectrum or contact Joe Ciaudelli directly at firstname.lastname@example.org.

-The Sennheiser Group, with its head office in Wedemark (Hanover Region) is one of the world’s leading manufacturers of microphones, headphones and wireless transmission systems.
-In 2013 the family company, which was founded in 1945, realised a turnover of around 590 million euros.
-Sennheiser has more than 2,500 employees worldwide and operates its own factories in Germany, Ireland and the USA.
-The company is represented worldwide by subsidiaries in France, Great Britain, Belgium, the Netherlands, Switzerland and Lichtenstein, Germany, Denmark (Nordic), Russia, Hong Kong, India, Singapore, Japan, China, Australia and New Zealand, Canada, Mexico and the USA, as well as by long-term trading partners in many other countries.
-The company Georg Neumann GmbH, Berlin (studio microphones and monitor speakers) and the joint venture Sennheiser Communications A/S (headsets for PCs, offices and call centres) are also part of the Sennheiser Group.
-You can find further up-to-date information about Sennheiser online at www.sennheiser.com.
+The Sennheiser Group based in Wedemark near Hanover, Germany, was founded in 1945 and has gone on to become a leading manufacturer of microphones, headphones and wireless transmission systems.
+Sales in 2013 totaled 590.4 million euros.
+Sennheiser employs more than 2,500 staff worldwide and operates plants in Germany, Ireland and the USA.
+The company has a worldwide network of subsidiaries in France, Great Britain, Belgium, the Netherlands, Switzerland and Liechtenstein, Germany, Denmark (Nordic), Russia, Hongkong, India, Singapore, Japan, China, Australia and New Zealand, Canada, Mexico, and the USA.
+It also has long-established trading partners in other countries.
+Georg Neumann GmbH, Berlin, a maker of studio microphones and monitor speakers, and Sennheiser Communications A/S, a joint venture making headsets for PCs, offices and call centers, are also part of the Sennheiser Group.

 More up-to-date information about Sennheiser is available at www.sennheiser.com.